-Integration has always been an important part of application development.
+Integration has always been essential to application development.
 But the topic hasn’t taken much of the spotlight in the marketplace for developing apps until now.
-The maturation in cloud native and “as a service” software options have increased the need for APIs that connect disparate applications together to exchange data, trigger events and orchestrate workflow processes between disparate applications become critical.
+As cloud native and “as a service” software options mature, APIs that exchange data, trigger events, and orchestrate workflow processes between disparate applications become critical.

-Mendix offers a variety of protocols, frameworks, and APIs for integrating systems to Mendix applications and between disparate software solutions.
-But before you pick a technology to use for an integration, identifying the use case will help inform the decision you will make.
+Mendix offers various protocols, frameworks, and APIs for integrating systems with low-code Mendix applications and between disparate software solutions.
+But before you pick an integration technology, you must identify the use case.
+The use case will help inform the decision you will make.
 Let’s go through the most common integration use cases and the technologies used to satisfy them.

 Extending legacy systems

 A common use case for Mendix is to build modern UIs and mobile apps on top of legacy systems.
 You still see a lot of SOAP-based web services when connecting to legacy systems.
 Mendix’s web-service support for mapping complex XML messages to Mendix entities will allow you to use these systems from your application quickly and seamlessly.

-It’s also common to build apps directly on top of legacy databases, or even custom protocols.
+It’s also common to build apps directly on top of legacy databases or even custom protocols.
 Mendix offers a Database Connector to run SQL queries directly on existing databases.
-For custom protocols, you can use the Connector Kit to easily provide access from Mendix applications.
+You can use the Connector Kit for custom protocols to provide access from Mendix applications quickly and easily.

 Using third party services

 Many companies participate in digital ecosystems.
-APIs to expose data, algorithms, transactions and business processes play a crucial part in this goal.
-APIs enable an independent group of enterprises, people and things to collaborate on a standardized digital platform.
-REST is the main way to implement these APIs.
+APIs to expose data, algorithms, transactions, and business processes play a crucial part in this goal.
+APIs enable an independent group of enterprises, people, and things to collaborate on a standardized digital platform.
+REST is the primary way to implement these APIs.

 To achieve speed and agility in your software development process, separating your solutions into small components that can be developed and operated by small autonomous DevOps teams has become essential.